Best Kratom Strains for Opiate Withdrawal

 Benefits of Red Thai Kratom

-- An excellent option for managing existential dread & anxiety with opiate addiction
+• An excellent option for managing existential dread & anxiety with opioid addiction

 Withdrawal is a term used to describe the symptoms you experience when you stop taking drugs your body has become dependent on.

-Opiate drugs work by activating the opiate receptors in the spinal cord and brain.
+Opioid drugs work by activating the opioid receptors in the spinal cord and brain.
 This effect blocks pain transmission and induces feelings of pleasure and euphoria.

-The current treatment protocol for opiate addiction is substitute therapies with either methadone or buprenorphine [1].
+The current treatment for opioid addiction is substitute therapies with either methadone or buprenorphine [1].

 The most common treatment is methadone maintenance therapy (MMT), which has been in place since the 1950s despite many questioning its long-term efficacy for getting people off opiate drugs.